SK-EID/smart-id-documentation/README.md

 The RP can include additional properties to some of the requests (POST to signature/ and authentication/) for requesting some desired behaviour.

-The request parameter "requestProperties" can be used to include a list of properties.
+The request parameter "requestProperties" can be used to include properties as a set of name/value pairs.

+Supported property names:

+* **threeChoiceVerificationCode** - Can be used to require the Smart-ID App to let the User choose the correct verification code from three differing codes, out of which one code is the real one and the other two are random codes.

 Supported property values:

-* **THREE_CHOICE_VERIFICATION_CODE** - Can be used to require the Smart-ID App to let the User choose the correct verification code from three differing codes, out of which one code is the real one and the other two are random codes.
+* **true** - The property is enabled.
+* **false** - The property is disabled.
+* **null** - The property is disabled.

-Any unsupported property will produce an error.
+Any unsupported property will be ignored and will be listed in the "ignoredProperties" parameter of the Session status response.

 Any defined property that is not supported by the Smart-ID App because the App is too old will be listed in the "ignoredProperties" parameter of the Session status response.

-### 4.1.7 Additional request result info

-The RP API may deem necessary to return some additional information to the RP about the result of the request.
-For that, the "additionalInfo" session result response parameter is used.

-Possible values:

-* **USER_CHOSE_CORRECT_CODE** - The three-choice verification code request was accepted and processed, and the user chose the correct code.

 ## 4.2.
 REST API main flows